MIT (Merchant-Initiated Transaction) Flows

 MIT Use CaseRecurring or Installment

-Order (MIT) Req should include also the following fieldsorderType: MERCHANTINITIATED
+Order (MIT) Req should include also the following fieldsorderType: MERCHANT_INITIATED

 payment.recurringPayment.recurringPaymentFrequency